A.7 Opioid

 Background

-The Opioid dataset contains deidentified data from a study supported by The National Institute on Drug Abuse (NIDA), Grant number R01DA023577.
-More details follow in the “Documentation” section.
+The Opioid teaching dataset contains de-identified data from a study supported by The National Institute on Drug Abuse (NIDA), Grant number R01DA023577.

 Documentation

-The Opioid dataset contains longitudinal information for 362 individuals who at baseline were age 18 to 23 years, had used non-prescribed pharmaceutical opioids (PO, “pain pills”), but were not dependent on POs and had never used heroin (Carlson et al. 2016).
-They were interviewed approximately every six months for three years (a total of seven waves = 0, 1, …, 7).
+The Opioid teaching dataset contains longitudinal information for 362 individuals who at baseline were age 18 to 23 years, had used non-prescribed pharmaceutical opioids (PO, “pain pills”), were not dependent on POs, and had never used heroin (Carlson et al. 2016).
+They were interviewed approximately every 6 months for 3 years (a total of seven waves = 0, 1, …, 7).
 The dataset contains 1853 observations.

 Each row contains the subject and wave identifiers RANDID and wave and the time variables START and STOP, which define the time interval (years from initiation of PO use) associated with that row.
 Time-invariant variables in this dataset include age at initiation of PO use (age_at_init) and sex – these variables are the same in all rows for the same individual.